Trey Anastasio, 1994

 Ibanez DM2000

 A rack-mounted digital delay unit that opened up new textural territory.
 Most notably heard during the "Digital Delay Loop" jams — extended improvisational sections built entirely around the DM2000's looping and delay capabilities.
+The first known usage on the Phish stage was the Digital Delay Loop Jam that emerged out of It's Ice on 4/8/94.

 5/7/94 — Digital Delay Loop Jam